Circuit Technology Center 22 Parkridge Road

 Note: New BGA pads are fabricated from copper foil.
 The foil is plated on the top side with solder, and an adhesive bonding film is applied to the bottom side.

 9. Before trimming out the new pad, carefully scrape off the adhesive bonding film from the solder joint connection area on the back of the new pad.
-In order to ensure that the final pressed pad lays flat, it may be necessary to remove the film from the whole length of the connecting circuit up to the pad itself.
+To ensure that the final pressed pad lies flat, it may be necessary to remove the film from the whole length of the connecting circuit up to the pad itself.
 (See Figure 4)

 Caution: When handling the replacement pad, avoid touching the epoxy backing with your fingers or other materials that may contaminate the surface and reduce the bond strength.